 - Persona has Reiji, who is infamous for this.
 From Persona 2, there's the Custom Personae, which can be unlocked by certain dialogue choices, and Durga, which needs a certain choice as well.
 Also, from Eternal Punishment, the Ancestral Personae and Lugh.

-- "Secret Companion" is the Dragon Age fandom's established term for a particular Walking Spoiler companion who may join the Warden's party in Dragon Age: Origins under very specific circumstances—namely, Teyrn Loghain Mac Tir, the "Bad" of The Good, the Bad, and the Evil ensemble of the game.
+- "Secret Companion" is the Dragon Age fandom's established term for a particular Walking Spoiler companion who may join the Warden's party in Dragon Age: Origins under very specific circumstances—namely, Teyrn Loghain Mac Tir, The Heavy of the game.
 In addition, there are some less spoiler-y secret Guest Star Party Members in that game, such as First Enchanter Irving (who only joins if you forgot to bring a mage to the resolution of "The Arl of Redcliffe" quest) and the nameless Tower Guard, Soldier, and Circle Mage, some of whom may join you depending on your Origin during "The Tower of Ishal" to balance out your party.

 - Phantasy Star Portable 2 Infinity lets you at random find a KFC in dungeons... and recruit Colonel Sanders as a party member.